ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * PROTECTED utility deployed in a cloud only or hybrid deployment pattern.
 * For enhanced security, the Mobile device option requires Defender for Cloud Apps, which requires Microsoft 365 E5.
-* Licensing is available for Windows 10 Enterprise multi-session, Windows 10 Enterprise and FSLogix.
+* Licensing is available for Windows 10 Enterprise multi-session, Windows 10 Enterprise and FSLogix profile management.
   * Microsoft 365 E3, E5
   * Windows E3, E5
+  * Azure subscription

 ## Prerequisites

-The following represent the prerequisites before deploying the selection BYOD option .
+The following represent the prerequisites before deploying the selection BYOD option.

 All deployment types: